 To celebrate Saint Nicholas, children in France usually place their clean shoes by the front door or the fireplace on December 5th, the eve of Saint Nicholas Day.

-When the children wake up the following morning on December 6th, they run to their shoes to see what gift and goodies saint Nick left them.
+When the children wake up the following morning on December 6th, they run to their shoes to see what gifts and goodies saint Nick left them.

 The gifts are usually small and fit in the shoes, such as chocolate, cookies or a small toy.

 Sometimes French preschools and elementary schools arrange for Saint Nicholas to visit students and pass out treats accompanied by his donkey and his evil helper, le père fouettard, who is not cute.